Are You Ready for The Umbrella Academy 2? We Drop All the Info on the Crazy Hargreeves Siblings

 In an attempt to prevent an apocalypse in 2019, Five brings the Hargreeves siblings to the past—and each of them somehow lands at different points across the span of three years, starting in 1960, in the same alleyway in Dallas, Texas.
 Five lands last and ends up seeing a nuclear war which (surprise, surprise) was somehow caused by the siblings disrupting the timeline.
 He travels a little further back and has to rally his siblings together—some of whom have already built entirely new lives while stuck in the '60s—find the cause of the nuclear war, prevent it, and then jump back to 2019 and stop the OG apocalypse.
 All while being hunted by silent, stoic, Swedish assassins.

 The second season starts on a very explosive note and if the first season is anything to go by, you best prepare for the most ludicrous—yet somehow very real—plot lines.
 But don't you worry, we have all the info you need.
-We chatted with Ellen Page, Emmy River-Lampan, Tom Hopper, David Castañeda and Robert Sheehan, about everything that goes down in the next season.
+We chatted with Elliot Page, Emmy River-Lampan, Tom Hopper, David Castañeda and Robert Sheehan, about everything that goes down in the next season.

 Lands in 1962